The friendliest people on two wheels!

 • To promote and encourage recreation and utilitarian bicycling primarily in and around the Niagara Region.

-• To assist in the establishment and protection of the rights of cyclists.
+• To assist other organizations with the establishment and protection of the rights of cyclists.

 Want to help?
 Contact us